About the programme

 • Economics (økonomi) from University of Copenhagen, University of Southern Denmark or Aarhus University

-• Mathematics-Economics (matematik-økonomi) from University of Copenhagen or Aarhus University
+• Mathematics-Economics (matematik-økonomi) from University of Copenhagen, Aarhus University or University of Southern Denmark

 • Computer Science and Economics (datalogi-økonomi) from University of Copenhagen